 Many businesses also recognize that investing in their communities is a wise thing to do.
 These companies put some of their surplus to work for their communities through corporate philanthropy or CSR, Corporate Social Responsibility.
 Supporting cities around the world – and in particular underprivileged groups in cities – is part of thyssenkrupp Elevator’s vision of how to make cities good places to live.
 It’s the responsible thing to do.

 Clearly, private businesses are important for the urban experience, and for making city life better.
-The new platform “Perspectives” has been developed to showcase the efforts of thyssenkrupp Elevator as it uses its resources to give back to the communities.
-The launch of Project SEED in Bogotá is just the first chapter in creating new chances for people and communities worldwide.
+The platform “Perspectives” has been developed to showcase the efforts of thyssenkrupp Elevator as it uses its resources to give back to the communities.

 “Perspectives” promises to be a place to learn about new places and the talented and diverse people populating them.
 So shift your perspective with us and stay tuned to the next steps we will be taking with SOS Children’s Villages and follow us as we invest our hearts and expertise in other exciting projects.